risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_KERNEL_O0=1 RISC0_RV32IM_METAL_EVAL_CHECK=1` completed in
   48.05s, about 10.7K rows/sec.
 This is slower than the CPU-eval-check safety path, so `-O0` should remain diagnostic only.
+- With `RISC0_RV32IM_METAL_APPEND_FLAGS=-fno-inline-functions
+  RISC0_RV32IM_METAL_EVAL_CHECK=1`, the filtered `fib prove/poseidon2`
+  benchmark completed in 15.94s, about 32.1K rows/sec.
+This is faster than both the CPU-eval-check safety path and the `-O0` diagnostic path.
 - `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
   Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU